Skip to main content

 There is a profound, almost mystical nostalgia that fills my heart when I look back at my childhood days growing up in Bhubaneswar, Odisha.
 Nearly three and half decades ago, life moved at a beautifully slow and uninterrupted pace.
 No smartphones, not even ordinary mobile phones, no live telecast of the festival.
 The only way to witness Rath Yatra was to physically present amidst the ocean of devotees.

-As I look back, I feel truly blessed to have witnessed the grand Rath Yatra for almost 4 to 5 times during my childhood.
-Every year during Rath Yatra our dad would lovingly take us (my mom and my 3 siblings) to Puri so that we could directly experience the magnificent festive celebration.
+As I look back, I feel truly blessed to have witnessed the grand Rath Yatra for nearly 3 to 4 times during my childhood.
+During Rath Yatra our dad (now in heavenly abode) would lovingly take us (my mom and my 3 siblings) to Puri so that we could directly experience the magnificent festive celebration.

 My memories of those days are faint but the emotions remain crystal clear in my mind.
 When I watch Rath Yatra live on TV, I can still feel the vibrant energy of the crowd and the echo of the typical rhythmic beats of gongs and cymbals.
 Lakhs of devotees with their minds focused only on Jagannath Mahaprabhu.

-Our dad made sure that we didn't just watch the festival from a distance, but he led us right up to the towering Raths.
-With full of devotion and a protective hand over us, our dad would guide us through the massive ocean of humanity.
-I still remember when my dad (now in heavenly abode) used to encourage and help us to touch the thick coir ropes of Nandighosh (Sri Jagannath's chariot) and we use to join thousands of devotees pulling the sacred Rath.
+When the Raths were pulled, our dad used to lead us right up to the Raths and guide us through the massive ocean of devotees with protective hands over us.
+I still remember how he used to help us touch the thick coir ropes of Nandighosh (Sri Jagannath's chariot) and we used to join thousands of devotees pulling the sacred Rath.

-We used to stretch our small hands out, with our dad's help, to touch the heavy and coarse coir ropes of Sri Jagannath’s Rath.
-I remember the sheer awe of gripping those massive ropes, joining our voices with thousands of others shouting 'Jai Jagannath!' in ecstasy, and pulling the Divine Rath forward, even if just for a few magical steps.
+I remember the sheer awe of gripping those massive ropes, joining our voices with devotees shouting 'Jai Jagannath!' in ecstasy, and pulling the Divine Rath forward, even if just for a few magical steps.

-The experience of pulling the Jagannath Rath is something very special.
-The memories have faded with time but the feel of having touched the sacred ropes and the divine Rath remains deeply imprinted in my heart.
+The experience of pulling the Jagannath Rath is very special.
+Memories faded with time but the feel of having touched the sacred ropes and the divine Rath remains deeply imprinted in my heart.
 Even today, I consider it one of the greatest blessings of my childhood.
 I deeply humbled to have had such direct and pure contact with the divine.

 Not only during Rath Yatra but our every visit to Puri was not complete without bringing home the Mahaprasad (Abhada), the famous Khoja, and Mogaja (Mogata) Laddu.